 The UE shall report the CGI of cell 2 within 25*Tsmtc + 6*Tsi-rnti+20ms +2ms= 762ms from the start of T2, allow 765ms.
 The rate of correct events observed during repeated tests shall be at least 90%.

-The UE shall be scheduled continuously throughout the test, and from the start of T3 until 775 ms the number of interrupted slots shall not exceed the allowed number [as defined in clause 8.2.1.2.16 plus TBD].
+The UE shall be scheduled continuously throughout the test, and from the start of T3 until 775 ms the number of interrupted slots shall not exceed the allowed number as defined in clause 8.2.2.2.14.

 The rate of correct events observed during repeated tests shall be at least 90%.